 The Parties agree that the workplace accommodation process will be a standing agenda item at the Joint Union/Management Committee (JUMC) in accordance with the process detailed in Article 9 of the Collective Agreement.
 Upon request by either Party, a representative of the Employee and Wellness Services Unit shall be invited to a JUMC meeting.

 The Parties commit to (1) discuss Employee access to the workplace accommodation process; (2) review feedback from Employees about the process; and (3) recommend communication and/or educational resources related to the process.

-This Letter of Agreement will expire upon the expiration of the 2021 - 2024

-Collective Agreement.